chryswds/SquareBorderRadiusInteractions/README.md

 # SquareBorderRadiusInteractions

+Webpage made using HTML, CSS, and JavaScript

+Allows user to set a size for a square

+than the user can modify the sizes of each border radius by inputing pixel size in a label

+user can then reset the square for its normal form

-Web page that allows user to define each border size radius of a square, user can also choose the colour of all elements
+user can choose the colour of all elements in the webpage using a RGB colour selector